Ali-Mamivand/glioma-transcriptome/README.md

 # Glioma Transcriptome
-This code is usable to analyze RNA-seq data.
+This code is suitable for analyzing RNA-seq data in TCGA.